Workable/orka/docs/middleware.md

 - errorHandler (Handles errors thrown in any middleware added afterwards)
 - [koa-compress](https://www.npmjs.com/package/koa-compress)
 - [koa2-cors](https://www.npmjs.com/package/koa2-cors)
-- addVisitorId (adds a visitorId in ctx.state.visitorId from cookie ctx.visitor.cookie)
+- addVisitorId (adds a visitorId in ctx.state.visitor from cookie ctx.visitor.cookie)

 Any middlewares you add in beforeMiddleware go before this list.
 Any middlewares you add in afterMiddleware go after this list.
 Orka also adds a last middleware (after your afterMiddleware) for [routing](https://workable.github.io/orka/routing).

 ## Health Middleware

 It supports a health middleware that currently checks the availablity of mongo